bmah888/gotesla/cmd/gettoken/README.md

 Obtains an authentication token from Tesla API servers.

-Pass MyTesla account credentials using the `-email` and `-password` options.
+There are two modes of operation.
+The first is a straightforward login, using an owner's MyTesla account credentials.
+Pass these using the `-email` and `-password` options.
+Tokens are valid for about 45 days.

+The other mode of operation is to refresh an existing token, before it expires.
+This allows a user's login session to extend much longer than the 45-day lifetime of a token.
+To refresh a token, pass the `-refresh` command-line flag.

 The authentication token, which is passed as a parameter in Tesla API calls, is saved in the file ~/.gotesla.cache.
 This is the place where